graphhopper/directions-api-clients/ruby/docs/RoutingApi.md

   round_trip_seed: 789, # Integer | If `algorithm=round_trip` this parameter introduces randomness if e.g. the first try wasn't good.
   alternative_route_max_paths: 56, # Integer | If `algorithm=alternative_route` this parameter sets the number of maximum paths which should be calculated.
 Increasing can lead to worse alternatives.
   alternative_route_max_weight_factor: 56, # Integer | If `algorithm=alternative_route` this parameter sets the factor by which the alternatives routes can be longer than the optimal route.
 Increasing can lead to worse alternatives.
-  alternative_route_max_share_factor: 56 # Integer | If `algorithm=alternative_route` this parameter specifies how much alternatives routes can have maximum in common with the optimal route.
+  alternative_route_max_share_factor: 56, # Integer | If `algorithm=alternative_route` this parameter specifies how much alternatives routes can have maximum in common with the optimal route.
 Increasing can lead to worse alternatives.
+  avoid: "avoid_example" # String | comma separate list to avoid certain roads.
+You can avoid motorway, ferry, tunnel or track
 }

 begin